theodi/open-data-licensing/guides/publisher-guide.md

 A separate document, the [Re-users Guide to the Open Data Rights Statement Vocabulary](), provides advice on how to process and use these rights statements within applications.

-## Vocabulary Overview
+## Overview of the ODRS Vocabulary

 There are three key concepts required to understand the Open Data Rights Statement (ODRS) Vocabulary: _Datasets_, _Rights Statements_ and _Licences_.

+While the ODRS vocabulary has been formally defined as a vocabulary using [OWL](http://www.w3.org/TR/owl2-overview/) its use is not limited to the publication of Linked Data or RDF.
+The vocabulary can also be viewed as a simple conceptual framework for understanding the relationships between datasets, licences and rights statements.
+This framework can be used to structure metadata that might be published in a number of different formats, e.g. using simple JSON based data formats or as an extension to an existing XML schema.

 ### Datasets

-The vocabulary deliberates avoids providing a single definition of a dataset, this allows it to be freely used alongside other vocabularies and in a variety of data publishing contexts.
-However for the purposes of this document, the [Data Catalog Vocabulary](http://www.w3.org/TR/vocab-dcat/#class-dataset) (DCAT) provides a useful working [definition of a dataset](http://www.w3.org/TR/vocab-dcat/#class-dataset):
+There are many different definitions of the term "dataset": different communities define the boundaries of a dataset very differently.
+The ODRS vocabulary deliberates avoids adopting a single definition in order to allow the terms it defines to be freel used alongside other vocabularies and in a variety of publishing use cases.

+For the purposes of this document, the [Data Catalog Vocabulary](http://www.w3.org/TR/vocab-dcat/#class-dataset) (DCAT) provides a useful working [definition of a dataset](http://www.w3.org/TR/vocab-dcat/#class-dataset):

 >A collection of data, published or curated by a single source, and available for access or download in one or more formats.

-On intended use of the ODRS vocabulary is to provide a more detailed description of the rights associated with a Dataset described using the DCAT vocabulary.
+One intended use of the ODRS vocabulary is to provide a more detailed description of the rights associated with a Dataset described using the DCAT vocabulary, as well as other Linked Data vocabularies such as [VoiD](http://www.w3.org/TR/void/).

+As a data publisher you must ensure that all of your datasets are associated with rights information to ensure re-users are clear on how the data can be used.

 ### Licences

 A _Dataset_ is usually associated with a _Licence_.
-The ODRS vocabulary uses a broad definition of licence which is intended to cover any legal document that describe re-use rights up to an including a complete waiver of rights (e.g. a public domain dedication):
+The ODRS vocabulary uses a broad definition of licence which is intended to cover any legal document that describe rights to re-use some information, including a complete waiver of rights (e.g. a public domain dedication).

->A legal document that describes the legal terms for re-use of some information.
-A licence might apply to either content or data.
-It might also be a waiver document that indicates that the owner waives all rights they may have over the information.

 The ODRS vocabulary does not provide a machine-readable description of licensing terms.
+The [Creative Commons vocabulary](http://creativecommons.org/ns) (ccRel) already provides the terms required for describing the broad classes of permissions, requirements and prohibitions that are commonly described in legal licences.

+If a publisher is not using a standard licence, like the [Open Database License](http://opendatacommons.org/licenses/odbl/) then they are encouraged to publish additional machine-readable data about their license, using the ccRel vocabulary.
+A worked example of this is shown later in the document.

-The Creative Commons vocabulary (ccRel) provides the necessary terms for describing this aspect of licensing.
-ODRS is instead focused on describing _Rights Statements_ which are used to describe the application of a _Licence_ to a _Dataset_.
+Rather than describing licences, the ODRS vocabularly is instead focused on _Rights Statements_.
+A Rights Statement is the application of a a _Licence_ to a _Dataset_.

 In some juristictions, particularly the EU, a dataset might actually have several licences associated with it:

-* A Dataset Licence, e.g. the Open Database Licence, that covers reuse of the dataset
+* A Dataset Licence, e.g. the Open Database Licence, that covers re-use of the dataset
 * A Content Licence, e.g. the Open Database Content Licence, that covers re-use of the contents of a dataset

+### Rights Statements

-A _Rights Statement_ is a resource that amongst other things, describes the relationship between a _Dataset_ and its _Licences_.
+A _Rights Statement_ is a resource that describes the relationship between a _Dataset_ and its _Licences_.
+Its also provides additional context that applies to the re-use of a dataset.
 A statement of rights will typically include some or all of the following information:

 * A reference to a Dataset Licence
-* A reference to a Content Licence (where applicable)
+* A reference to a Content Licence (if, and where applicable)
 * Notices, e.g. copyright notices, that should be preserved by re-users
 * Guidance on a means of attributing the source of the data, e.g. when re-used in an application
 * Pointers to further information, e.g. further guidance on re-use or details on how to acquire additional rights

 The description of a Licence, such as the UK Open Government Licence, remains unchanged no matter how it is used or applied by an organisation.
-It is the Rights Statement that captures the context of its re-use by an organisation, including descriptions of relevant notices, attribution guidance and other relevant relationships.
+It is the Rights Statement that captures the context of the use of a organisation to support the publication of a dataset, including descriptions of relevant notices, attribution guidance and other relevant relationships.

 A Rights Statement might apply to an individual Dataset.
-But it could equally be applied to several Datasets, e.g. if an organization publishes data under a consistent set of rights.
+But it could equally be applied to several Datasets.
+If your organization publishes data under a consistent set of rights, then you need only publish a single machine-readable rights statement which can then be associated with all of your datasets.
+However if rights may vary across datasets, then each dataset should have its own rights statement.

-### Attribution versus Citation
+### Attribution Requirements: Attribution versus Citation

 Publishers often want to be acknowledged for producing and publishing data.
 Data re-users often need to refer to their data sources.
-There are two related, but relatively distinct use cases:
+There are two related, but relatively distinct use cases where these needs become important:

-* Attribution -- giving credit to the creator and/or maintainer of a dataset
+* _Attribution_ -- giving credit to the creator and/or maintainer of a dataset
-* Citation -- linking to a source dataset that has been used in some analysis or is a component of an aggregated dataset
+* _Citation_ -- linking to a source dataset that has been used in some analysis, or the components of an aggregated dataset

 Many communities have existing norms around both attribution and citation.
 Many licences allow publishers to require attribution when a dataset is re-used, but it can be unclear how this should be achieved.

-Citation usually involves linking to the individual dataset, or version of a dataset, that has been used.
-Citation use cases are already well supported by existing dataset metadata vocabularies, as they typically cover titles, versioning information (including publication dates), dataset URLs, download locations, etc.
+Citation usually involves linking to the individual dataset or version of a dataset, that has been used.
+The citation use case is already well supported by existing dataset metadata vocabularies.
+A citation typically includes a link or reference to a dataset that includes its title, versioning information (including publication dates), the dataset homepage, and perhaps download locations for specific distribtions.
+Vocabularies like DCAT and Dublin Core already support publication of this type of metadata.

-ODRS provides two terms to support attribution use cases, where the goal is to typically acknowledge the dataset creator by name, often with a link to either the dataset homepage or a specific attribution or acknowledgement page
+ODRS provides two terms to support attribution use cases.
+In this use case the goal is usually to acknowledge the dataset creator by name, often with a link to either the dataset homepage or a specific attribution or acknowledgement page.

 * `attributionText` -- the name to be used when attributing the creator of some data.
 This might differ from the name of the organization that published the data.
-E.g "Ministry of Justice", or "Wikipedia Community"
+For example it might be a single organization "Ministry of Justice" or it could refer to a group of contributors "Wikipedia Community".
+By specifying the attribution text you are clearly indicating to data re-users how you wish to be acknowledged.
-* `attributionURL` -- the URL to be used when building an attribution link.
-The expectation is that the link text will be the `attributionName`.
+* `attributionURL` -- this is the URL to be used when building an attribution link.
+The expectation is that the link text displayed to a user will be the value of the `attributionText` property.
+As a data publisher this provides you with the ability to request attribution to a specific web page.
+While this might be the dataset homepage, or a link to your organization homepage, it may also be a link to a dedicated attribution page.
+This is particularly useful if you must also acknowledge your data sources.

 We encourage publishers to keep attribution text as short as possible, recognising that their data may get re-used in a wide variety of locations.
-The ability to provide a specific destination page for attribution links makes it easier to avoid "attribution stacking" that can make attribution and re-use difficult.
+The ability to provide a specific destination page for attribution links makes it easier to avoid "attribution stacking" issues which can make attribution and re-use difficult.

-The ODRS vocabularly also includes a `copyrightNotice` term that can be used to capture specific copyright statements that should be preserved by re-users.

-Both attribution and citation are expected to be community norms.
-Publishers should recognise that community norms around formlinking to sources is likely to vary across communities, e.g. between web application developers and scientific researchers.
+Both attribution and citation are expected to be community norms and that the specific usage of those norms might vary between communities.
+Publishers should recognise that norms will likely vary, e.g. between web application developers and scientific researchers publishing analyses within academic journals.

 The goal for machine-readable metadata is to ensure that the data required to support these use cases is easily accessible to re-users without the need to read detailed attribution guidelines.

+### Publishing Copyright Notices

+Copyright notices are another important item of metadata to publish as part of a rights statement.
+These notices must typically be preserved by re-users, particularly if they are re-publishing the data for downstream use.

+The ODRS vocabularly includes two terms for capturing copyright notice information:

+* The simplest is the `copyrightNotice` term which allows a short copyright notice to be directly included in the rights statement metadata.
+* The `copyrightStatement` term can be used to link to a specific web page that provides a fuller statement of the copyright that relates to a dataset covered by an individual rights statement.
+This can be useful where the statement might need to recognise a number of different sources.

 ## Worked Examples